 An Aspire SEND group continues to work collaboratively to improve provision and to share good practice in SEND.
-Four years ago, Aspire introduced the Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Mount Hawke Academy was awarded the Silver SEN Chartermark in 2018 and submitted an application for the Gold SEN Chartermark in July 2021.
+The Aspire Academy Trust introduced the Charter mark to support Academies within Aspire to audit their provision and put into place actions to enhance provision for pupils with SEN. Mount Hawke Academy was awarded the Gold SEN Chartermark in October 2021.
 The SENDCo attends all Aspire inclusion training days.